EdoardoBaggio03/Lampadone/README.md

 # Lampadone 💡
- Lampadone is a PCB project of mine to control an RGB lamp using three slider to manually regulate each color Lampadone also have a usb type A and type-C standard 5V output to charge any usb device with it please note that the slider footprint are custom and selfmade for an old slider that i have used, there are plenty of similar sliders online but i can't guarantee that they will fit perfectly with my footprint
+ Lampadone is a PCB project of mine to control an RGB lamp (commone anode types) using three slider to manually regulate each color, Lampadone also have a usb type A and type-C standard 5V output to charge any usb device with it please note that the slider footprint are custom and selfmade for an old slider that i have used, there are plenty of similar sliders online but i can't guarantee that they will fit perfectly with my footprint